Diffusion-limited aggregation on the hyperbolic plane: Introduction

 The main step of the proof will be to show that there exists a universal constant $R_0>0$ such that for any metric ball $B$ of radius $R_0$, there is a probability of at least $0.99$ that the aggregate will intersect this ball, no matter how far the ball is from the starting point of the aggregate.

-The proof of this step relies heavily on the fact that the upper half-plane, $\RR \times (0, \infty)$, is isometric to $\HH$ via a conformal mapping (using the so-called Poincar\'e metric).
-Regarding our aggregate on the upper half plane and choosing the correct embedding, this is easily reduced to showing that an aggregate which begins at the point $(0,\eps)$ reaches, with a non-negligible probability, any rectangle of the form $\Psi = [-C, C] \times [1,2]$ where $C>0$ is a universal constant and $\eps$ is an arbitrarily small positive number.
+The proof of this step relies heavily on the fact that the upper half-plane, $\RR\times(0, \infty)$, is isometric to $\HH$ via a conformal mapping (using the so-called Poincar\'e metric).
+Regarding our aggregate on the upper half-plane and choosing the correct embedding, this is easily reduced to showing that an aggregate which begins at the point $(0,\eps)$ reaches, with a nonnegligible probability, any rectangle of the form $\Psi= [-C, C] \times[1,2]$ where $C>0$ is a universal constant and $\eps$ is an arbitrarily small positive number.

-At this point, let us now try to further illustrate the difference between Euclidean and hyperbolic geometry which we are going to exploit: in order for the aggregate to never reach the rectangle $\Psi$, it has to encompass $\Psi$, at least in the sense that $\Psi$ will be contained in the convex hull of the aggregate before any point of the $\Psi$ has a chance to be reached by it.
+At this point, let us now try to further illustrate the difference between Euclidean and hyperbolic geometry which we are going to exploit: in order for the aggregate to never reach the rectangle $\Psi $, it has to encompass $\Psi$, at least in the sense that $\Psi$ will be contained in the convex hull of the aggregate before any point of the $\Psi$ has a chance to be reached by it.
 In particular, the aggregate has to reach one of the lines $\{x=\pm C\}$.
 Now, note that any geodesic line connecting the starting points with these two lines actually passes through $\Psi$.
 In other words, the rectangle $\Psi$ acts as bottleneck which prevents the aggregate from encompassing it.
 It is easy to see that no analogous phenomenon takes place in the Euclidean space.

-\begin{remark} As mentioned above, in the paper of Barlow, Pemantle and Perkins (\cite{BPP}), a diffusion-limited aggregation on an infinite regular tree is studied.
+\begin{remark} As mentioned above, in the paper of Barlow, Pemantle and Perkins \cite {BPP}, a diffusion-limited aggregation on an infinite regular tree is studied.
 The fact that the hyperbolic space has a tree-like structure may mislead the reader to think that the model studied in their paper is closely related to our model, and that the two are therefore expected to behave in the same way.
 While these two models are superficially similar and both called DLA, their behavior is nevertheless quite different.
 Remark that on the discrete tree, each connected component of the complement of a given subtree looks exactly the same.
 Thus, the tree counterpart of our process would be defined such that the rate of growth of the aggregate is constant on all points of its boundary, regardless of its geometry.
 By definition, this aggregate will eventually fill the entire tree and it is not hard to see that it would do it in a rather uniform way. \end{remark}

 Let us try to explain our strategy to formally establish the fact that $\Psi$ is likely to be reached by the aggregate before one of the lines $\{x=\pm C\}$ is reached.